dansmyers/IntroToCS/Labs/7-Euouae.md

 - For numbers divisible by 7 print `Beep`
 - For numbers divisible by 4 print `Boop`
-- For numbers divisible by 7 and 4 print `BeepBoop`
+- For numbers divisible by both 7 and 4 print `BeepBoop`

 ### Multiplication tables